michaelbromley/css-space-shooter/README.md

 * html5Rocks - Some really helpful tutorials [here](http://www.html5rocks.com/en/tutorials/webaudio/games/) and [here](http://www.html5rocks.com/en/tutorials/webaudio/intro/)
  on how to use the Web Audio API.
 * Dive Into HTML5 [article on the localStorage API](http://diveintohtml5.info/storage.html), which I use to store high scores.
-* SoundCloud provide a great API to allow streaming of music in your apps.
-Check out https://developers.soundcloud.com/.

 ### Sound effects